dalila28/concreate_crack_image_classification/README.md

+### 4. Image augmentation

-5. Image augmentation is performed to ensure that model can identify the crack from various angle.
+Image augmentation is performed to ensure that model can identify the crack from various angle.